bootstrap-vue/bootstrap-vue/docs/components/img/README.md

 > Use our complementary `<b-img-lazy>` image component (based on `<b-img>`) to lazy load images as they are scrolled into view (or within `offset` pixels of the viewport).

+Lazy loading images relies on the document scrolling to trigger the loading of the final image.
+Scrolling of other elements is not monitored, and will not trigger image loading.

 ### Usage
 Set the `src` prop to the URL of the image you want loadied lazily, and either specify a placeholder image URL via the prop `blank-src`, or have a blank placeholder image generated